cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 The code we'll walk through is a stripped-down mirror of Tri Dao's production FA-2: same idioms, same building blocks, often the same lines, but with the causal/RoPE/dropout/KV-cache/QK-smem-sharing template branches removed.
 The core logic is visible instead of buried under config flags that bloat up the repo.
 Where it matters, our kernel reaches close to parity with the source -- on an A100, **88-105% of production FA-2's throughput** across hdim=64/128 and seq lengths up to 64K, peaking at 63% of fp16 tensor-core utilization ([full benchmark table](https://github.com/cloudui/cuda-triton#cute-flashattention-2-cuda-batch4-heads8)).

 The point is not novelty -- it's just to show that our simplifications do not break performance.
-We are rewriting one production case of many, albeit the simplest and least commonly used (LLMs are all non-causal).
-Where our code diverges, that's usually because we found something -- an inconsistency, a copy-paste from a CuTe example that most take for granted, a one-line simplification, a choice that turns out to be critical for some non-trivial reason.
+We are rewriting one production case of many, albeit the simplest and least commonly used: full standard attention.
+Unlike the autoregressive attention used in LLMs, there is no causal mask prior to the softmax; we're working with the full, standard attention operation.

+Where our code diverges from the source, that's usually because we found something -- an inconsistency, a copy-paste from a CuTe example that most take for granted, a one-line simplification, a choice that turns out to be critical for some non-trivial reason.
 These moments are flagged in-line throughout the post, and at least one of them ([the `sVtNoSwizzle` line](#svtnoswizzle-the-no-op-nobody-caught)) appears to be a no-op that nobody in the lineage of this code understood.
 Make of that what you will.

 What this isn't: a summary of the FA-2 paper, a Hopper/Blackwell post (newer algorithms are meaningfully different on newer hardware), or a CuTe guide.
 This is Ampere-specific, code-level, and committed to the bit that we don't move on from a line until we fully understand why it's there.